ionic-team/appflow-site/src/assets/markdown/privacy-policy.md

 ---
-meta_description: We take the security of your information seriously, and work hard to maintain secure websites and services for your use.
+description: We take the security of your information seriously, and work hard to maintain secure websites and services for your use.
 ---

 <p><br></p>